fsprojects/FSharpPlus.CSharp/README.md

 # FSharpPlus.CSharp

-Selected parts from FSharpX.Extras moved over to enable usage in C#
+Selected parts from FSharpX.Extras moved over to enable usage in C#.

+The goal of this project is to expose selected F# classes to C#.
+There are some neat things about using Result, Option and Choice in your C#.

 ---